CPScript/Legal/README.md

 You **may not** use this work for *commercial purposes*.
 You **may not** *modify*, *transform*, *or build* upon this work.
 You **must give appropriate credit to the original author**.

-To view a copy of this license, visit:
 🔗 Full License Details: https://creativecommons.org/licenses/by-nc-nd/4.0/

 ---